Ty-Newman/LandbaseGenerator/README.md

   - The individual devotion to each color in their deck
   - The total number of lands desired (unless I implment a feature to do this automatically)
   - If the above feature is implemented I will need the mana curve of the deck as well

+## Check out the repo Wiki for more details